emixstream/MACHINE-LEARNING/README.md

 # MACHINE-LEARNING
-A nice job fixing a typical business problem
+A nice project fixing a typical business problem